ebuech/ebuech.github.io/_pages/about.md

 ## Latest News

+**12/31/24** - Our [new paper](https://www.sciencedirect.com/science/article/pii/S0306261924025339) on designing model predictive control strategies for residental water heaters was published in Applied Energy.
+This paper analyzes how various MPC algorithm design choices impact load shifting performance and thermal comfort for consumers under TOU pricing and dynamic pricing.

 **12/2/24** - I successfully defended and submitted my PhD dissertation titled "Data-driven modeling and control of residential loads for grid flexibility"!

 **8/28/24** - I presented our work on model predictive control strategies for residential water heater load shifting at the [SIGEnergy Graduate Student Seminar](https://sites.google.com/view/sigenergy-seminar/home)

-**8/6/24** - We posted a [new preprint](https://arxiv.org/pdf/2408.02868) on designing model predictive control strategies for residential grid-interactive water heaters.

 **4/23/24** - Our patent on a ["Behind-the-meter resource management system"](https://patents.google.com/patent/US11968263B2/en) for commercial dairy farms was granted.